Tuesday, June 28, 2016

 Hang on, isn't this an Atari website?

 Nesulator is a collection of programs by Ed Cleveland that emulate five famous Nintendo/NES games: Donkey Kong Jr, Castlevania, Dig Dug, Mario and The Legend Of Zelda.
 Each program is the same emulator but dedicated to that particular game.
-This package was released at STNICCC 2000 but sadly never completed but it sure shows the outstanding potential that this project offered - with Dig Dug performing the best I thought.
+This package was released at STNICCC 2000 but sadly never completed - a massive shame.
+However, as is, they show the outstanding potential that this project offered - with Dig Dug performing the best I thought.

 - Screenshots and a download from Demozoo -